polyaxon/polyaxon/docs/references/polyaxonfile-yaml-specification/build.md

   ref: 14e9d652151eb058afa0b51ba110671f2ca10cbf
 ```

-Build using a Dockerfile and a context:
+## Example using a Dockerfile and a context

 ```yaml